 Each resident is required to follow all directives of community staff and act in an appropriate and civil manner.
 Failure to accurately identify oneself to staff or comply with staff requests and directives will result in disciplinary action.

 The financial aid office does not automatically disperse financial aid checks to the community.
 It is your responsibility, as the recipient, to use your financial aid to cover your educational and/or housing costs.
+Late fees will not be waived, due to financial aid.
 If you have questions about your financial aid, please call the financial aid office.